 In this example, the SimSerial files will be copied from a specific folder (in this case the path/to/testchipip/src/main/resources/testchipip/...) to the build folder.
 The addResource path retrieves resources from the src/main/resources directory.
 So to get an item at src/main/resources/fileA.v you can use addResource("/fileA.v").
 However, one caveat of this approach is that to retrieve the file during the FIRRTL compile, you must have that project in the FIRRTL compiler's classpath.
-Thus, you need to add the SBT project as a dependency to the FIRRTL compiler in the Chipyard build.sbt, which in Chipyard build.sbt.
+Thus, you need to add the SBT project as a dependency to the FIRRTL compiler in the Chipyard build.sbt, which in Chipyards case is the tapeout project.
+For example, you added a new project called myAwesomeAccel in the Chipyard build.sbt.
 Then you can add it as a dependsOn dependency to the tapeout project.
 For example: